Ukrainian Railways: Locomotives

 In 2018 Ukrainian Railways purchased 30 General Electric TE33AC Trident freight diesel locomotives.
 The 30 locomotives were planned to be the first stage of wider cooperation, including a 15-year partnership, and the replacement and modernization of additional Ukrainian rolling stock.
 Later in 2020, Ukrainian Railways CEO Volodymyr Zhmak stated that he does not see the need for further GE diesel locomotives, as the company will focus on electric traction due to its higher efficiency.

-Following the appointment of Volodymyr Zhmak as CEO, UAH ₴400 million was reallocated within the company for urgent locomotive repairs until the end of 2020.
+Following the appointment of Volodymyr Zhmak as CEO, ₴400 million was reallocated within the company for urgent locomotive repairs until the end of 2020.
 As a part of this measure, the Lviv Locomotive Repair Plant has already received an order for the repair of 6 electric locomotives until the end of 2020.

-In 2021, UAH ₴4.7 billion is planned to be spent on repairing the existing locomotive fleet.
+In 2021, ₴4.7 billion is planned to be spent on repairing the existing locomotive fleet.

 As of 2020, Alstom is interested in the renewal of the Ukrainian Railways locomotive fleet through partial localization of production.
 Volodymyr Zhmak stated that Ukrainian Railways is initially interested in the purchase of 50 two-system electric freight locomotives.
 The purchase of Alstom locomotives would be financed by the French government.